 Shinkansen supplement ticket

-Starting on September 30, 2017, it will become possible to use IC cards, including Suica, Pasmo and Icoca, on the Tokaido-Sanyo Shinkansen.
-In order to use an IC card on the shinkansen, the IC card has to be registered at a dedicated, bilingual website alongside a credit card.
+Starting on September 30, 2017, it became possible to use IC cards, including Suica, Pasmo and Icoca, on the Tokaido-Sanyo Shinkansen.
+In order to do so, the IC card has to be registered at a dedicated website (an English app will be released on October 30) alongside a credit card.
 Afterwards, it is necessary to purchase a shinkansen ticket online before being able to pass through the shinkansen ticket gates with your registered IC card.
-Fares are discounted by 200 yen when using this service and are charged to the registered credit card.
+Fares are discounted by 200 yen when using this service and are charged to the registered credit card rather than subtracted from the IC card's balance.

 On all other shinkansen lines (except the Kyushu Shinkansen), the "Mobile Suica" app can be used on mobile phones to ride the shinkansen; however, the app is only available in Japanese and on phones that support the Osaifu Keitai functionality.